immersve/immersve-docs/docs/guides/non-custodial wallets/issue-a-virtual-card.md

 ### Get Card Details

-To obtain the full PAN and CVV2 for display to the cardholder your client-side application should exchange the token for the sensitive card data via the [get secure card details](/api-reference/get-secure-card-details) operation.
+To obtain the full PAN and CVV2 for display to the cardholder your client-side application should exchange the token for the sensitive card data.
+See [fetching secure card information](/guides/fetching-secure-card-information).

 ## Virtual Card Issuance Sequence Diagram